CERTCC/CERT-Guide-to-CVD/docs/topics/roles/finder.md

-In the interest of consistency, we will use this definition of finder, although in other documentation we've used the term discoverer for this same role.
-We do, however, distinguish between the role of finder and the role of reporter, as seen in this section and the next.
+In the interest of consistency, we will use this definition of finder, although in other documentation we've used the term _discoverer_ for this same role.
+We do, however, distinguish between the role of _finder_ and the role of _reporter_, as seen in this section and the next.

+We sometimes use _finder/reporter_ to refer to the person or organization that both finds and reports a vulnerability.

 ## Who Finds Vulnerabilities?